pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_playbook_methods/chapter.md

 ## Summary

 This chapter has introduced Ansible playbook methods, which are a powerful new feature of CloudForms 4.6 (ManageIQ _Gaprindashvili_).
-They can be used anywhere that a 'traditional' Ruby automate method can be used, but require no Ruby knowledge to implement.
+They can be used anywhere that a 'traditional' Ruby Automate method can be used, but they require no Ruby knowledge to implement.

 The next chapter will show how Ansible playbook methods can be used together with Ruby methods in a VM Provisioning state machine.